sendgrid/docs/source/Classroom/Basics/Email_Infrastructure/email_flow.md

 SendGrid has helped thousands of customers send their email messages since 2009.
 We help our customers build their email content, send their messages, and view the success of each campaign sent.

 We also realize that the actual journey of an email message from sender to the inbox  is complicated.
-And, sometimes it may not be fully understood by all senders.
+Sometimes this process may not be fully understood by all senders.
 This post shows the basics of the email path, along with where SendGrid is helping to make that journey less complicated.

 In the email flowchart below, you can see the main components that all email messages pass through.
 Granted, there are many other finer details involved within each step, but for the sake of this post, we’re keeping it to the basics.